 Maize has the potential to emerge as the most appropriate substitute, which can bring more prosperity to the farming community without adversely affecting natural resources.
 It has also added the advantage of saving precious resources like water and electricity.
-Due to increased adverse consequences of rice cultivation and promising innovations in maize research and development, and availability of technical know-how, it is high time to promote maize cultivation in the state to prevent further deterioration in natural resources and to ensure the longterm sustainability of agricultural development in the state.
+Due to increased adverse consequences of rice cultivation and promising innovations in maize research and development, and availability of technical know-how, it is high time to promote maize cultivation is promoted in the state to prevent further deterioration in natural resources.
+This in essence, wouldand to ensure the long-term sustainability of agricultural development in the state.
 Therefore, it is crucial to extend the benefit of maize diversification to Haryana farmers considering the progress made by the other states.
-The salient advantages of diversification through maize cultivation are (i) the saving of water to the tune of 90% by maize cultivation instead of paddy (Maize Summit, 2018).; (ii) The maize cultivation saves 70% power as compared to paddy (Maize Summit, 2018); (iii) The maize cultivation will help in an overall improvement in environmental quality leading to improved quality of life.
-The biomass of maize is easily degradable compared to rice due to less silicon content and, therefore, improves the soil's organic matter content; (iv) The maize crop optimize cropping system and results in higher system productivity and profitability by following maize-wheat-mungbean (MWMb), maize-mustard-mungbean (MMMb), maize-autumn/ winter/summer vegetable systems in the state.
+The salient advantages of diversification through maize cultivation are (i) conservation of the saving of water to the tune of 90% by maize cultivation instead of paddy (Maize Summit, 2018); (ii) Preserves The maize cultivation saves 70% power, as compared to paddy (Maize Summit, 2018); (iii) Facilitate The maize cultivation will help in an overall improvement in environmental quality leading to improved quality of life.
+The biomass of maize is easily degradable, compared to rice due to less silicon content and, therefore, improves the soil's organic matter content; (iv) The maize crop optimizes cropping systems, and results in higher system productivity and profitability by following maize-wheatmungbean (MWMb), maize-mustard-mungbean (MMMb), maize-autumn/ winter/summer vegetable systems in the state.

-Maize was a major crop in North Eastern Haryana until the 1970s in the Kharif season, having more than 1.7 lakh ha in Karnal, Ambala, Kurukshetra, Yamunanagar, Panipat etc. Due to raw material availability, the country's first starch industry was established at Yamunanagar in 1937.
-The establishment of the corn-based agro-industry viz. feed, poultry, specialty corn, silage making, starch etc. will generate more employment and entrepreneurship opportunities state.
+Maize was a major crop in North Eastern Haryana until the 1970s in the Kharif season, having more than 1.7 lakh ha in Karnal, Ambala, Kurukshetra, Yamunanagar, and Panipat, among othersete.
+Due to raw material availability, the country's first starch industry was established at Yamunanagar in 1937.
+The establishment of the corn-based agro-industry trickled down employment and entrepreneurship opportunities in the viz. feed production, poultry business, specialty of corn, silage making, starch and so on. etc. will generate more employment and entrepreneurship opportunities state.
 Keeping the above facts in view, the study was conducted to know about "Farmers' Attitude and Preference towards Crop Diversification with Maize in Haryana".